tkotekar/Lab-7---Cybersecurity/README.md

 - Bonus 2: Additional Exploit 2

 ## Walkthrough

-Exploit 1: User Enum
+(gifs for walkthroughs are in the folder, I was unable to imbed them into the README) Exploit 1: User Enum
 Version: WordPress 4.2
 This vulnerability allows anyone the ability to enumerate a list of valid users names allowing an easier brute force attack for any hacker.
 This is a design issue.